Memory2023Liu/HTML2MarkDown/README.md

 # HTML2MarkDown
-This repository converts .html file to .md file
+This repository converts .html file (export from evernote) to .md file